tlevine/www.thomaslevine.com/content/!/world-data-world/index.md

 ---
 To me, it is common sense that data could be extracted from a pair of pants and that that data could be converted into a slice of apple pie.
 But for many people, it is not common sense.
-I think this is a particularly important concept to convey if we want to teach data literacy (or whatever you want to call it).
-I remarked that a lot of my activities surround this idea, so I
+I think that people need to get this concept before they can understand how we use data to influence our world, and I've been teaching this concept in a few different ways.

+I break this article into three major sections.

+1. What I mean by "data"
+2. How to teach that we can extract data from anything
+3. How to teach that we can convert data into anything

 ## What is data?
 People use the word "data" to mean everything, so I never really know what people mean when they're talking about it.
-But when I think of "data", I'm thinking specifically of tables, with variables as columns.
-Hadley Wickham would call this "[tidy data](http://vita.had.co.nz/papers/tidy-data.pdf)".

-(A note for non-relational hipsters: This doesn't have anything to do with database paradigms; non-relational databases store tidy data too.)
+For the purposes of the present article, I'm considering data to be a collection of things, where each thing is represented in some digital, quantified, or structured form.
+I typically think of this as tables, with each column being a variable and each row being a different thing in the collection.

+Regardless of whether you think of this as a table, this representation is helpful because much of our quantitative methods expect inputs in this form.

 ## World -> Data: Data engineering
 We can collect information from the world and convert it into data.